ChrickeR/chricker.github.io/_posts/assignments/2023-12-10-automated_christmas.md

 ---
-title: "Happly Christmas and a smashing new year!"
+title: "Happly Christmas and a Smashing New Year!"
 categories: posts
 breadcrumbs: true
 paginator: true